-During the trend’s heydey, boho style icons often donned kimonos—popular for their loose, unstructured shape and voluminous sleeves.
+At the peak of the trend’s heyday, boho style icons often donned kimonos—popular for their loose, unstructured shape and voluminous sleeves.
 In the form of versatile floral robes and silk tunic tops, this au courant piece is back in a big way.
 The floaty Japanese-inspired silhouette lends a hint of drama to your boho look while remaining totally effortless, especially thrown over an easy T-shirt and faded jeans.

 Boho Style: Textured Vests & Jackets

-Complement your breezy boho dresses and folksy embroidered blouses with furry vests or shearling jackets.
-These cozy outerwear pieces add layers and necessary texture to your look (remember Kate Hudson’s coat in Almost Famous or Janis Joplin’s look at Woodstock?).
+Complement your breezy boho dresses and folksy embroidered blouses with faux fur vests or shearling jackets.
+These cozy outerwear pieces add layers and necessary texture to your look (à la Kate Hudson’s coat in Almost Famous or Janis Joplin’s look at Woodstock).
 Keep it neutral in earth-inspired tones—such as rich browns, beiges, taupes, and creams—for an authentic look.

 Boho Style: Relaxed Bohemian Pants

 In addition to flared jeans and patchwork corduroy pants, a pair of relaxed trousers is the perfect addition to your boho wardrobe.
 In this case, “relaxed” can mean anything from harem pants (loose throughout the leg and tightly fitted at the ankle) to wide-leg trousers (one of this season’s biggest trends).
 Again, think loose and flowy silhouettes that afford plenty of freedom of movement and zero constrictions.